aptech/docs/docs/plotsetxlabel.rst

 This function sets an attribute in a :class:`plotControl` structure.
 It does not affect an existing graph, or a new graph drawn using the default settings that are accessible from the :menuselection:`Tools --> Preferences --> Graphics` menu.
-See the `GAUSS Graphics chapter <GG-GAUSSGraphics.html>`_ for more information on the methods available for customizing your graphs.
+See the `GAUSS Graphics chapter`_ for more information on the methods available for customizing your graphs.

 .. seealso:: Functions :func:`plotGetDefaults`, :func:`plotSetXTicInterval`, :func:`plotSetXTicLabel`, :func:`plotSetYLabel`, :func:`plotSetZLabel`, :func:`plotSetLineColor`, :func:`plotSetGrid`